centria/design-and-documentation/docs/part4.md

 When designing a software, we can come across a design problem, which has been solved earlier by someone else.
 If a problem is a common one, solving it can become a template, or a pattern, describing the solution to the problem.
 We will look into these patterns deeper in the next part.

+A *software design pattern* is a general (or generalizable) and resualbe solution, usable to a commonly occuring problem in software design.
+In other words, if something appears often in designs, there is probably already a solution for it.
+These patterns have quite a range of variance, and we will not look into all of them, but pick a few that might interest us the most.

+Design patterns are meant to speed up the software development process, as they give a done and tested base and development paradigms.
+Using existing patterns helps us to keep our codebase clean, and at the same time aims to keep us from creating hidden mistakes, that have been solved earlier.

+## OOP Design Patterns

+As we have lately concentrated on Object Oriented Progamming (OOP), we will now also concentrate on the design patterns of OOP software.
+The OOP design patterns often describe the relations between classes and objects, similarly to the documentation and diagrams we have done so far.
+It is notable, that the design patterns for OOP might not be suitable for different kinds of languages or techniques, but our main goal is to strengthen our current base of knowledge.

+Object oriented progamming has been around for quite some time, and there is a multitude of different existing design patterns.
+We will not list "all" of them here, but will rather go through them in larger chunks, sort of categorizing them.
+As there is already quite a good material on those, we will not be writing it here again.

+The list we are using is this: [**https://en.wikipedia.org/wiki/Object-oriented_programming#Design_patterns**](https://en.wikipedia.org/wiki/Object-oriented_programming#Design_patterns).
+The list is probably not comprehensive, but will give us some idea, what kinds of patterns are available.
+You may open the link now, and after you have read the section of the Design Patterns, return to this site.

+## Other Design Patterns

+Just like with design patterns themselves, we trust the work of our predecessors. [**https://en.wikipedia.org/wiki/Software_design_pattern#Classification_and_list**](https://en.wikipedia.org/wiki/Software_design_pattern#Classification_and_list) will be our next stop, where we will visit some of the most common design patterns.
+After satisfied, return here.

 [**No exercises, but a placeholder link**](/design-and-documentation/exercises/#part-4)